Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 \[ y = X\beta + e, \quad e \sim \mathcal{N}(0, \sigma^2 I_n) \]

-In Bayesian linear regression, we specify prior distributions that express our beliefs about parameters before seeing the data.
+In Bayesian linear regression, we specify prior distributions to express our beliefs about the model parameters before observing the data.

 \[ \beta \mid \sigma_b^2 \sim \mathcal{N}(0, \sigma_b^2 I_p) \]

-This reflects the belief that most effect sizes are small and centered near zero — consistent with the polygenic assumption in genetics.
+This expresses the belief that most effect sizes are small and centered around zero — consistent with the polygenic assumption often used in genetics.

-The parameter \(\sigma_b^2\) acts as a shrinkage (regularization) parameter:
+The parameter \(\sigma_b^2\) acts as a shrinkage (or regularization) parameter:

-It controls the strength of regularization and is often treated as an unknown hyperparameter estimated from the data.
+It determines the strength of regularization and is often treated as an unknown hyperparameter to be estimated from the data.

 \[ \sigma_b^2 \mid S_b, v_b \sim S_b \, \chi^{-2}(v_b), \quad \sigma^2 \mid S, v \sim S \, \chi^{-2}(v) \]

-In Bayesian analysis, we combine the likelihood and priors using Bayes’ rule to obtain the joint posterior:
+In Bayesian linear regression, we combine the likelihood and prior distributions using Bayes’ rule to obtain the joint posterior:

 \[ p(\beta, \sigma_b^2, \sigma^2 \mid y) \propto p(y \mid \beta, \sigma^2)\; p(\beta \mid \sigma_b^2)\; p(\sigma_b^2)\; p(\sigma^2) \]

-This posterior captures all updated knowledge about the unknown parameters after observing the data.
+The posterior distribution represents all updated knowledge about the unknown parameters after observing the data.

-It forms the basis for computing posterior means, credible intervals, and predictions.
+It serves as the foundation for computing posterior means, credible intervals, and predictions.

 With conjugate priors, each parameter’s full conditional distribution has a closed-form solution.